-Reference desk personnel assist in searching for and locating materials within the library, provide instruction in the use of Internet resources, and process reserve book and Interlibrary Loan requests from the Carnegie or other libraries.
+Reference desk staff assist in searching for and locating materials within the library, provide instruction in the use of internet resources, and process materials requests from other libraries.
 Reference questions can be directed to the librarian on duty at the reference desk or by phone at 412-741-6920, ext.
 3.

 The Premier Job Search, Reference, and Mailing List Database.
 The database includes 2.3 million job listings, 30 million business & executive profiles, 1.1 million healthcare professionals, and much more.
 Ideal for sales leads, mailing lists, market research, employment opportunities, finding friends and relatives, and much more!

 Effortlessly create professional resumes in minutes, no writing skills required.
 Resumes are automatically formatted and compiled.
 Exporting and downloading is quick and easy.

 The Church of Jesus Christ of Latter-day Saints provides genealogy information free of charge.
 A research guidance service on the site is an interactive wizard that offers detailed help.
 Research guides are also available to read, and in many cases, to download.